codecypher/LearnAI/ai_engineer.md

 AI/ML is not about algorithms, APIs, or frameworks.

-> Any competent software engineer become proficient with any software development tool.
-In a nutshell, it's not about code; it's knowing the theory and best practices for AI, especially the limitations.
+> Any competent software engineer can become proficient with any software development tool.
+The key to a successful AI project is knowlege of the theory, capabilities, limitations, and best practices for AI.

+The successful AI engineer will have the following:

+- A graduate degree in Artificial Intelligence.

+- Expertise in Applied Mathematics, Aritificial Intelligence, and Software Engineering

+- Excellent research, analytical, and problem-solving skills.

+- Expert knowlege of the theory, capabilities, limitations, and best practices for AI.

+- Experience solving a variety of real-world problems.

+- Experience developing commercial applications using a variety of programming languages, tools, and technologies.

+## SEI AI Engineering

 The need for a mature engineering discipline to guide AI capabilities is urgent.